 - Many schools and colleges hold open days or evenings throughout the year and it is a good idea for you both to attend as this will help you to discuss the possible options.
 It is not uncommon for schools to have very early closing dates for the 6th form, to help with planning the timetable and staffing but, there is nothing to prevent a student from making more than one application and then holding these places before making up their mind later on.

-How to choose your A levels the right way
+How to choose your A levels

 Schools and colleges will provide information and advice that will help your child to make the right decision for them.

 UCAS, which is the site with information about all full-time higher education courses and how to apply, provides further information about choosing A Levels which you can read here.